Staneesh/Repro2023/README.md

 ## Features / Milestones

+The main list of tasks that we wanted to accomplish is outlined below.
+Two main questions that we wanted to answer are marked in **bold**.

 - [ ] Loading the data
 - [ ] Importing Python packages relevant for data analysis
 - [ ] Fitting the model using ARIMA